HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 You can now use the `su` command with `hacker:hacker`

-Alternatively you can use the following lines to add a dummy user without a password.\
+Alternatively, you can use the following lines to add a dummy user without a password.\
 WARNING: you might degrade the current security of the machine.

 ```